rjazevedo/BrazilianICPCSummerSchool2018/registration.md

 If you are a World Finalist or Brazilian Medalists, you must finish your registration on the system **without** payment and send me an email (please, any payment method but do not pay).
 Do not pay!
 I will mark your registration as complete without the payment.

 We are still finishing our budget.
 We will define the stipend in January.

+## Important information about the registration process

+As already mentioned, we invite all Latin American World Finalists to the camp and we also invite the Brazilian Medalists.
+We also open free extra slots.
+This year, we will manage both lists together through the SBC system through invitation letters.
+If you receive an invitation letter, you should upload it and your registration will be accept.
+If you do not have an invitation letter, you still can register but your registration will only be accepted after the first week.